EUROCRACK_3D

 3) Some cases are larger than others.
 To equal an EP-420, you need five Cre8Audio Nifty cases (adds five extra wall warts!)

-4) Pittsburgh Modular cases get my vote for the best overall because of the high quality build, features and price
+4) Pittsburgh Modular gets my vote for Best Overall Eurorack Cases because of their high quality build, features and price

 Pittsburgh Modular